Registered Dietitian Nutritionist (RDN)

-The mission of the DPD program of the University of Massachusetts is “to provide quality teaching and a good scientific foundation to students, thereby enabling them to be successful in accredited dietetic internship programs (leading to eligibility for the CDR credentialing examination for Registered Dietitian/Nutritionist) and/or other professional careers.
+The mission of the DPD program of the University of Massachusetts Amherst is to provide quality teaching and a good scientific foundation to graduates, thereby enabling them to be successful in accredited dietetic internship programs (leading to eligibility for the CDR credentialing examination for Registered Dietitian/Nutritionist) and/or other professional careers.

-Goals of the DPD Program.
+Goals of the DPD Program:

 DPD Outcome Measures (Goal One):

-- Over a five-year period, at least 80% of dietetic internship directors rate at least a three on a five-point scale that UMass students came into the internship with an adequate level of knowledge competence appropriate for a supervised practice program.
+- Over a five-year period, at least 80% of dietetic internship directors rate at least a three on a five-point scale that UMass Amherst students came into the internship with an adequate level of knowledge competence appropriate for a supervised practice program.

 DPD Outcome Measures (Goal Two):

-KRDN 1.1: Demonstrate how to locate interpret, evaluate and use professional literature to make ethical evidence-based practice decisions
+KRDN 1.1: Demonstrate how to locate interpret, evaluate and use professional literature to make ethical evidence-based practice decisions.

-KRDN 1.2: Use current information technologies to locate and apply evidence-based guidelines and protocols
+KRDN 1.2: Use current information technologies to locate and apply evidence-based guidelines and protocols.

-KRDN 1.3: Apply critical thinking skills
+KRDN 1.3: Apply critical thinking skills.

-KRDN 2.1: Demonstrate effective professional oral and written communication and documentation
+KRDN 2.1: Demonstrate effective professional oral and written communication and documentation.

 KRDN 2.2: Describe the governance of nutrition and dietetics practice, such as the Scope of Nutrition and Dietetics Practice and the Code of Ethics for the Profession of Nutrition and Dietetics; and interprofessional relationships in various practice settings.